-- Braise, boil, steam, poach, or use an outdoor grill because these cooking methods require no added fat. - Roast meats on a rack to let fats drip off. - Use tomato sauce to keep fish or poultry moist while baking.
+- Braise, boil, steam, poach, or use an outdoor grill.
+These ways of cooking are good, because they require no added fat. - Roast meats on a rack to let fats drip off. - Use tomato sauce to keep fish or poultry moist while baking.
 Or dip in skim milk and roll in seasoned bread crumbs or cornflakes and bake for a crunchy finish. - Use plain, nonfat yogurt, fat-free mayonnaise, or sour cream as a base for salad dressings or in recipes. - Make stews, gravies, and soups a day ahead.
-This allows you to skim off hardened fat after they have cooled.
-Making them in advance also gives the flavors time to blend and develop. - Always trim the extra fat off meat or the skin off chicken both before and after you cook them. - When you cook with hamburger meat, choose extra lean ground beef that has less than 10 percent fat. - Use non-stick sprays and non-stick pans to lower the fat in your cooking.
+This allows you to skim off hardened fat after they've cooled.
+Making them in advance also gives the flavors time to blend. - Always trim the extra fat off meat or the skin off chicken both before and after you cook them. - When you cook with hamburger meat, choose extra lean ground beef that has less than 10 percent fat. - Use non-stick sprays and non-stick pans to lower the fat in your cooking.